Cosmas-Emeka/Cosmas-Emeka/README.md

-- 👋 Hi, I’m @Cosmas-Emeka
+- 👋 Hi, I’m # Cosmas-Emeka
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Front-End Web Development and Software Engineering
-- 🌱 I’m currently learning Html, CSS and Javascript
+- 🌱 I’m currently learning HTML, CSS, Javascript, and C.
-- 💞️ I’m looking to collaborate on various web design and development projects
+- 💞️ I’m looking to collaborate on projects
-- 📫 You can reach me via Gmail cosmasemeka11@gmail.com, via linkedin @ https://www.linkedin.com/in/onwuka-cosmas-3a3696237
+- 📫 You can reach me via Email cosmasemeka11@gmail.com, via linkedin @ https://www.linkedin.com/in/onwuka-cosmas-3a3696237
       and also on twitter @Emeka05773933

 <!---